- Things to Do

 The boulevards and public spaces in Arlington get all dressed up for the holidays, making winter in Arlington a jolly one.
 Marvel in front of gigantic trees, stroll through festive neighborhoods, experience magical holiday surprises, and ice skate outdoors to catch the holiday spirit.
 Brighten your spirits with a visit to these outdoor holiday displays – they’re sure to spark holiday cheer.

 Throughout December, you can enjoy the Rosslyn neighborhood’s dazzling Christmas tree the corner of Wilson Boulevard and North Lynn Street, just steps from the Rosslyn Metro Station.
-Rosslyn has also set up seven touchless “Wanderland” stations around the neighborhood, each with a magical holiday experience.
-To access the seasonal surprises, simply scan the QR code at each holiday station for a seasonal surprise.
+See the magic come to life at their Christmas Tree Lighting and enjoy a variety of additional holiday events happening in Rosslyn.

-In the heart of the Ballston neighborhood, the Ballston Quarter shopping and entertainment district is done up in reds, greens, and golds.
+In the heart of the Ballston neighborhood, the Ballston Quarter shopping and entertainment district is all decked out for the holidays.
 While you’re there to admire the tree, stop in for some Christmas shopping or a hot cocoa doughnut from District Doughnut.
-Brighten your day with a stop at Quarter Market for FREE seasonal giveaways (dates and times announced on Ballston Quarter’s social media).
+Brighten your day by stopping at any of their exciting and festive holiday events.

 On the other side of town, The Village at Shirlington always puts on its seasonal best with hanging light ornaments, holiday lights and a Christmas tree.
-Browse the boutiques for some unique holiday gifts, and pop into one of the sidewalk cafes to warm up with a to-go drink.
+Attend their tree lighting on December 1, browse the boutiques for some unique holiday gifts, and pop into one of the sidewalk cafes to warm up with a to-go drink.

 Across the way, Pentagon Row brings the Christmas spirit outdoors with a has an ice skating rink adorned with giant glowing stars, a menorah and a Christmas tree.
 Grab some hot cocoa and hit the ice.